Media, Technology and Society PhD

 The following requirements are in addition to, or further elaborate upon, those requirements outlined in The Graduate School Policy Guide.

-Students who enter without a suitable master’s degree are admitted as MA/PhD students.
-Students admitted to the MA/PhD program complete their MA as part of their preparation for the doctorate.
-Students will be required to complete nine courses.
-Additionally, candidates shall be required to prepare a conference-quality paper under the supervision of a three person committee during the fall quarter of their second year of coursework.
-This paper serves as the final comprehensive examination.
+Students who enter without a master’s degree complete their MA as part of their preparation for the doctorate.
+In addition to the coursework requirements described below, students shall be required to prepare a conference-quality paper under the supervision of a three person committee during the fall quarter of their second year of coursework.
 Students are encouraged to use the first summer following coursework to begin preparation of this paper.

-Two years (six quarters) of full-time coursework beyond MA degree is required.
+Two years (six quarters) of full-time coursework is required.
 All doctoral students are required to take two courses:

 - a proseminar (MTS 501-0 Introduction to Grad Research in MTS), in which students are introduced to a variety of interests within MTS; and

 - a second-year practicum course focused on learning how to write a publishable-quality, empirical social-scientific research paper (MTS 503-0 The Practice of Scholarship).

 Not including these required courses, students must fulfill the TGS coursework requirements, including at least four letter-graded courses offered by MTS faculty at the 400 or 500 level.
 Students are also required to develop methodological expertise appropriate to their interests as specified by their committee.

 - Examinations: upon completion of coursework, written and oral comprehensive examination

 - Research/Projects: present a research paper or grant proposal by the end of the second year of coursework